MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 > [!NOTE]
 > Ensure you have the **Receive updates for other Microsoft products when you update Windows** enabled.
 You can find it in **Advanced options** within the **Windows Update** section of the Settings app.

-For this preview, you need a kernel version of 4.19.121 or higher.
+For these features, you need a kernel version of 4.19.121 or higher.
 You can check the version number by running the following command in PowerShell.

 ```
 wsl cat /proc/version
 ```

-### Set up Python environment
+### Set up a Python environment

 We recommend setting up a virtual Python environment inside your WSL 2 instance.
-There are many tools you can use to setup a virtual Python environment — for these instructions, we'll use [Anaconda’s Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-The rest of this setup assumes you use a miniconda environment.
+There are many tools you can use to setup a virtual Python environment&mdash;for these instructions, we'll use [Anaconda's Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+The rest of this setup assumes that you use a miniconda environment.

 Install Miniconda by following the [guidance on Anaconda’s site](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), or by running the following commands in WSL.